 Medical Safety Policy

-In lieu of disciplinary sanctions under the Student Code of Conduct, the intoxicated student (and possibly an assisting student) will be required to meet with a Conduct Officer, who may issue educational requirements such as alcohol education and/or an alcohol and substance abuse assessment.
+In lieu of disciplinary sanctions under the Student Code of Conduct, the intoxicated student and potentially a student who assisted in calling for help will be required to meet with a Conduct Officer, who may issue educational requirements such as alcohol education and/or an alcohol and substance use assessment.

-Serious or repeated incidents will prompt a higher degree of concern and response.
-Failure to complete educational assignments or treatment recommendations issued under this policy will normally result in disciplinary action.
-The student will not be responsible for costs associated with on campus education interventions.
+Serious or repeated incidents will prompt a higher degree of response.
+Failure to complete educational sanctions or treatment recommendations issued under this policy may result in disciplinary action.
+The student will not be responsible for costs associated with on campus educational sanctions.
 In some cases, a letter may be sent home to the student’s parents or legal guardian.

 This policy does not preclude disciplinary sanctions due to any other violations of the Code of Conduct.
-Likewise, this policy does not prevent action by UW Oshkosh Police (UWOPD) or other law enforcement personnel.
+Likewise, this policy does not prevent action by UW Oshkosh Police (UWOPD) or other law enforcement personnel, where appropriate.

 - health and safety of the student